-Tony Romo Trade Rumors: Cowboys, Redskins & 49ers Trade, Kirk Cousins Included?
+Tony Romo Trade Rumors: Cowboys, Redskins, & 49ers Trade, Kirk Cousins Included?

 — Dallas Cowboys (@dallascowboys) March 2, 2017

 The deal would seem to benefit all parties involved, though, as it would also help the Cowboys to get another draft pick to help improve their roster for next season.
 As of right now, the team has the No. 28 selection.
-The 49ers have the No. 2 pick while Washington has No. 17 in this summer’s NFL draft.
+The 49ers have the No. 2 pick while Washington has No. 17 in this April’s NFL draft.

-In an interesting sidenote, Star-Telegram’s Hill Jr. suggested in another tweet that quite possibly these new trade rumors involving the Cowboys, 49ers, and Redskins could cause either Houston or Denver to make something happen and trade for Romo instead of waiting for him to get released.
-If that’s the case and it happens, well played by Jerry Jones and Dallas.
+In an interesting sidenote, Star-Telegram’s Hill suggested in another tweet that quite possibly these new trade rumors involving the Cowboys, 49ers, and Redskins could cause either Houston or Denver to make something happen and trade for Romo instead of waiting for him to get released.
+If that’s the case and it happens, it could be perceived as well played by Jerry Jones and Dallas.

 [Featured Image by Tom Pennington/Getty Images]